cameron-charles/cameron-charles/README.md

 > #### ***Software QA Engineer***

-I’m a Software QA Engineer currently looking for work.
+I’m a Software QA Engineer.
 I have a passion for great software and as a QA Engineer, I’m able to ensure that all code that is deployed meets the highest level of quality.

 I’m skilled with any software testing tools, including TestRail, Jira, Postman, Jest, Selenium and more.